TorsteinM/gateway/README.md

 Publish and Subscribe are implemented as services in their own classes, where both of them has the mqttClient singleton autowired into them.
 These are basic implementations of the mqtt pubsub-model.

 ### Web endpoints: @RestController
 The services are then exposed as REST endpoints in the MqttController class.
 Both of the service objects are autowired in.
-They expose REST endpoints that handle requests at /mqtt/publish and /mqtt/subscribe.
+They are then exposed as REST endpoints that handle requests at /mqtt/publish and /mqtt/subscribe.

 # petite-vue